GrammaTech/gtirb/CONTRIBUTING.md

 - Code should be tested on Linux using GCC and Clang, and on Windows using Visual Studio.

+- All CMake files shall be formatted with `cmake-format`.
+A `.cmake-format` file is provided in the root directory for the project, and a pass through this tool is included as part of our `pre-commit` configuration.

 ## C++ Code Requirements

 - All code shall be formatted with clang-format.
 A `.clang-format` is